lucianodiisouza/rocketseat-github-explorer/README.md

 # GitHub Explorer

-GitHub Explorer is an simple SPA that use github's public api to display data about selected repositories.
+GitHub Explorer is an SPA studycase that uses github's public api to display data about selected repositories.

 ### Run
 to run it just clone repo, run `yarn` to install dependencies, and run `yarn start` to run application at your localhost.